mw5mercs-modding/yaml-docs/yaml-quirks.md

 * Laser cooldown modifier: -5.0 %

 Quirk name: `MULTITRAC`
+<h2 id="NAIS-MECH">NAIS Mech</h2>
+Advanced construction methods developed by NAIS has created a 'Mech similar to the Mercury.
+Due to its complex manufacturing Arthur suffers from higher repair costs, however its limited modularity allows it shorter refit and repair time.

+* Armor repair cost: +20.0 %
+* Armor repair time: -10.0 %
+* Structure repair cost: +20.0 %
+* Structure repair time: -5.0 %
+* Weapon and equipment refit time: -35.0 %
+* C.A.S.E. protects the component from internal explosion damage traveling to adjacent components

+Quirk name: `NAIS-MECH`
 <h2 id="NARROW-PROFILE">Narrow Profile</h2>
 The unit is constructed to present a very narrow or low profile to any incoming fire, with a chance to complete negate damage.